keesvandenend/react-d3-polltracker/README.md

 # REACT-D3-POLLTRACKER

+ in progress

+  rewriting to ES6 syntax and using webpack changing form and rendered poll to results bars

+ description

   Based on react-tutorial, see initial facebook comment in script.
   Also based on the geoAlbers map for d3 and uses us.json and us-state-names.tsv.